-Robbery Penalties and Sentencing
+Robbery Sentencing and Penalties

 New York, on the other hand, establishes a minimum and maximum term of imprisonment and allows judges to select the appropriate penalty from within that range.
-For second degree robbery, the statutory range consists of a minimum term of one year and a maximum term of 15 years.
+For second degree robbery, the statutory range consists of a minimum prison term of one year and a maximum term of 15 years.

-Judges will look at the facts of a case as well as any aggravating or mitigating factors when deciding on the exact sentence to give to a defendant.
+Judges will look at the facts of a case as well as any aggravating or mitigating factors when deciding on the exact sentence and related penalties to give to a defendant after conviction.
 In a robbery case, judges will typically factor in:

 An aggravating factor increases the severity of the crime, while a mitigating factor reduces it.
 In jurisdictions where the use of a weapon during a robbery forms a component of punishment instead of creating a separate crime, the presence of a weapon constitutes an aggravating factor that will increase the length of a defendant's sentence.
 The defendant's criminal record can also act as an aggravating factor.

 Mitigating factors for a robbery case can include such things as whether the defendant returned the stolen property or took responsibility for the commission of the crime.
 The lack of a criminal history can also provide a mitigating factor for the defendant.